dkussainov/shofeur_cc/README.md

 Check out summary of my work with instructions below:

-I decided to create this app using Next.js
+I decided to create this app using Next.js, Tailwind CSS and MongoDB.

 ````